Home Buying Process In Chicago For First Time Home Buyers

 - Most sellers want the pre-approval letter or proof of funds (if paying cash) submitted along with offer

-- Sellers wants to know buyers can get funding from the lender
+- Sellers want to know buyers can get funding from the lender

 - A pre-qualification is more like an algorithm that uses the yearly income verbally to determine how much buyers can afford to pay